Riley Puckett

-George Riley Puckett (May 7, 1894 – July 13, 1946) was an American country music pioneer, best known as a member of Gid Tanner and the Skillet Lickers.
+George Riley Puckett (May 7, 1894 – July 13, 1946) was an American country music artist, best known as a member of Skillet Lickers.

 His dynamic single-string guitar playing, featuring dramatic bass runs, earned for him an enviable reputation as an instrumentalist.
 Many aspiring guitarists who followed him have studied and copied his style.
 Although he was an accomplished musician on several instruments, his singing was most responsible for establishing him as an important figure in the history of country music.

 Biography

 Puckett was born in Dallas, Georgia, United States.
 An incorrect treatment of his eyes using lead acetate during infancy left him blind.
 He had his formal education at the Georgia School for the Blind in Macon, Georgia.

 He sang and played guitar and banjo.
 He was first heard on the radio as a part of Clayton McMichen's Hometown Band.

 His vocalizing was a regular feature at the Georgia Old-Time Fiddlers Conventions.
 Newspaper reporters covering these events referred to him as the "Bald Mountain Caruso", in admiration of his renditions of such songs as "When You and I Were Young, Maggie" and "Sleep, Baby, Sleep".
 For several years, Puckett played and sang with the Home Town Boys, a string-band ensemble composed of Atlanta-area musicians.
 They made their debut on Atlanta's six-month-old radio station, WSB, on September 18, 1922.
 Until going off the air in 1926, they remained one of the station's most popular acts.
 In 1925, only Vernon Dalhart sold more records on the Columbia label than Puckett.

 In 1924, Puckett accompanied fiddler Gid Tanner to New York, where, on March 7 and 8, they recorded twelve songs and tunes for the Columbia Phonograph Company.
 They were the first country-music artists to record for that firm.
 These recording sessions yielded vocal selections by Puckett and fiddle tunes by Tanner.
 One of Puckett's songs, "Rock All Our Babies to Sleep", (Columbia #107-D, with "Little Old Log Cabin in the Lane", on the reverse side), established him as probably the first country-music artist to yodel on records.
 It pre-dated Jimmie Rodgers first yodeling recordings by three years.
 Yodeling was employed as an embellishment by numerous country music vocalists well into the 1940s.